RespeQt/RespeQt/readme.txt

-AspeQt, Atari Serial Peripheral Emulator for Qt
+RespeQt, Atari Serial Peripheral Emulator for Qt

 Summary
 =======
-AspeQt emulates Atari SIO peripherals when connected to an Atari 8-bit computer with an SIO2PC cable.
+RespeQt emulates Atari SIO peripherals when connected to an Atari 8-bit computer with an SIO2PC cable.
 In that respect it's similar to programs like APE and Atari810.
 The main difference is that it's free (unlike APE) and it's cross-platform (unlike Atari810 and APE).